DesBlock/Learn-PipeTo-Remember/README.md

 # Learn-Remember
-trying to keep track of everything ive ever learned to easily reference.
+An attempt to keep track of everything I've ever learned to easily reference.

 Credit: TraderRes, for the awesome idea